MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 Notice the check of the **gameState** to ensure that the code will not be called more than once, when the player has died.
 The bunnies physics are effectively disabled by stopping `rotation`, reseting `angularVelocity` and removing the flapping asprite frame animation with the use of `removeAllActions()` method.
 The button is then activated and presented to the player  with a simple `MSButtonNodeStateActive` state change.

 Run the game...
-When the player dies the button should appear and you can restart play.
+When the player dies the button should appear and you can restart play. **NOTE!** for now hitting anythi, including the goal, will end the game.
+For the next few steps the bunny will NOT be able to pass through the goal!
+You will take care of this when you set up scoring in section 8.

 #Shutting down the world